Keto Snacks That Won’t Kick You Out of Ketosis

 • Chia pudding with almond milk and cinnamon

-• Full-fat Greek yogurt (unsweetened) + a few chopped walnuts
+• Full-fat Greek yogurt (unsweetened) with chopped walnuts

 • 90% dark chocolate (1–2 squares max)